yuriy-chumak/ol/doc/reference/README.md

 Otus Lisp (Ol in short) is a purely functional dialect of Lisp.

-It implements an extended subset of the R<sup>7</sup>RS Scheme ([PDF](https://small.r7rs.org/attachment/r7rs.pdf)), including but not limited to some SRFIs.
-It is tiny (~ 64KB), embeddable and cross-platform;  provides a portable, high level interface to call code written in another language (c, python, lua, etc).
+Ol implements an extended subset of the R<sup>7</sup>RS Scheme ([PDF](https://small.r7rs.org/attachment/r7rs.pdf)), including but not limited to some SRFIs.
+It's tiny (~ 64KB), embeddable, and cross-platform;  provides a portable, high level interface to call code written in another language (c, python, lua, etc).